BBBase-EHeresy/PPPub/docs/forces_of_good/radagasts_alliance.md

 - [Woodland Creature]
 - **Skin-changer (ACTIVE)**

-To change Beorn’s form, the controlling player may roll a D6 at the start of Beorn’s Move.
+To change Beorn's form, the controlling player may roll a D6 at the start of Beorn's Move.
 On the roll of a 4+ (Might may be used to modify this roll), Beorn changes shape from a man into a bear (or vice-versa).
 Replace the Beorn model with the Beorn the Bear model (or vice-versa).
 Beorn can then continue with his move as normal, including making Charges.
 Beorn cannot change form if there is an enemy model in base contact with him.

 ---